architech-boards/Rialto/source/tip.rst

 Tip & Tricks
 ************

-Stand-alone use of JenNode Boards
+Stand-alone use of Rialto Boards
 ---------------------------------

-| **"Ready to run" JenNode boards** are designed to quick and fast evaluation with PC and SerizII board.
+| **"Ready to run" Rialto boards** are designed to quick and fast evaluation with PC and SerizII board.
 | You can use the board both connected with PC for stand-alone evaluation or personal purpose.
 | In this case, take care at USB com port installed for each board.
 | For full informations about, see :ref:`ready`